Dana is a Pali word meaning “generosity.”

 As one of the six paramitas or “perfections,” the practice of generosity is an integral part of the Buddhist path.

-Dana can be offered to the teachers through Paypal, check, or cash.
-A computer is available in the Temple for Paypal transactions, but if you would prefer to give Dana now, please click on the link below.
+For onsite retreats, there will be an opportunity to make dana offerings at the end of each retreat to the teacher(s) with a white scarf called a khata, which represents pure mind.
+Dana can be offered directly to the teachers through Paypal, check, or cash.
+A computer is available in the Temple for PayPal transactions, but if you would prefer to give dana now, please click on the link below.

 For Empowerments and Transmissions, dana is also traditionally offered after receiving a Wang (empowerment) or a Lung (transmission).
 This dana can be monetary but may also be symbolic such as a flower or small personally important item.
 When a Lung is given online, dana may be offered monetarily via Paypal to the teacher directly.
 Paypal links are provided on the event content page.

 Your dana offering should always consider your individual capacity.
 There is no set amount for dana, but Tara Mandala has found it helpful to offer some guidelines for those who are new to this traditional Buddhist practice.
 Please note that Tara Mandala’s suggested dana range is always posted on the retreat registration page.
 However, we’ve included our general guidelines for the various types of retreats we have at Tara Mandala:

 - For Virtual & Onsite Retreats: Tara Mandala suggests a range of $20 – $60 per day of any given retreat.
 For example, if your retreat is three calendar days, then you might offer between $60-$180 to the teacher as an expression of your appreciation for the teachings.
 If a retreat has more than one teacher, you may split that amount between each teacher or offer more to each if you are able.
 Suggested dana amounts and teacher PayPal links will be offered at the end of each retreat.